johnpeart/johnpeart.github.io/_blogpost/2024-04-16-eurovision-first-listens.md

     I feel it coming \
     Been here before and never got it right
   commentary: |
-    This is a generically crowd-pleasing pop track with some eye-brow raising lyrics.
+    This is a generically crowd-pleasing pop track with some eyebrow-raising raising lyrics.
 A bright piano cuts through the four-on-the-floor drum track.

     Three minutes that’ll make you want to dance around your living room.